HalimChalhoub/ANN-trainer/README.md

 ### <br />The training algorithm

-The forward propagation of input signals to the output of a node is:
+The forward propagation of input signals to the output of a layer of nodes is:

 $$ y = f(W_n*x + W_b) $$